-Profit Volume Chart:
+Profit Volume Chart

-Profit-volume chart prominently exhibits the relationship between profit and sales volume.
+Profit volume chart is the chart that shows the relationship between profit and sales volume.

 The normal break-even charts suffer from one limitation.
 Profit cannot be read directly from the chart.
 It is essential to deduct total cost from sale to know the profit figure.
 The profit graph overcomes the difficulty by plotting profit directly against an activity.
 These charts are easy to understand and their preparation involves drawing sales curve and profit curve.
 The point at which profit line cuts the sales line is called break-even point.
-Taking the methods and objects under consideration, the profit-volume chat can be further divided into following categories i.e.,
+Taking the methods and objects under consideration, the profit-volume chart can be further divided into following categories i.e.,